Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-We have at least two \smart agents $s$ and $s'$.
-To progress to the next phase we want to arrange them so one is on a pole of $G$ and the other is on an internal vertex of some vertex of a path of $G$.
-If the last step left us with both \smart agents on $N$, move one \smart agent off of $N$ onto any path.
+Recall we have at least two \smart agents $s$ and $s'$.
+The objective of this phase is to move to \ref{phase:2}.
+This requires $s$ and $s'$ be arranged so one is on a pole of $G$ and the other is on an internal vertex of some vertex of a path of $G$.
+If both \smart agents are on $N$, move one \smart agent off of $N$ onto any path.
 Otherwise, both agents are still on $P$, we move the two source agents in opposite directions, one towards $S$ and one towards $N$.
 Since the adversary can only remove one edge from $P$ they can't stop one of them from reaching a pole.
-When we have one agent on a pole move to \ref{phase:2}.
+When we have one agent on a pole, the algorithm can progress to \ref{phase:2}.

 \item \textbf{A \smart agent on one pole and there is no empty path.}